-Cambridge IGCSE PE 0413 Analysing and Improving Task Instructions

-Candidates must complete the analysing and impro oving task for one of their chosen activities.
-Candidate Number Candidate Name

-Assessment of candidates' ability to analyse and improve their own or someone else's performance.
+Cambridge IGCSE PE (0413) Analysing and Improving Task Instructions www.PapaCambridge.com Candidates must complete the analysing and improving task for one of their chosen activities.
+Candidate Number Candidate Name Assessment of candidates' ability to analyse and improve their own or someone else's performance.
 Part of the assessment should take the form of an observational/written task; an example of how the task should be set out is given below.
 The details need to be supplied by candidates.
-A sample of at least 5 Analysing and Improving Tasks must be submitted for external moderation.
+A sample of at least 5